rylew2/portfolio-rylew/content/project/sharepoint-cra-starter.md

 <blockquote>Be sure to include ./config/private.json in your .gitignore!</blockquote>

-Now with the API Proxy server setup, the `concurrently` package installed, and the `startServers` command in the `package.json` scripts section - we can run two servers simultaneously.
+Now with the API Proxy server setup, the `concurrently` package installed, and the `startServers` command in the `package.json` scripts section - we can run two servers simultaneously with `npm run startServers`.

 <figure class="image">
   <img src="/images/project/sharepoint-cra-starter/sharepoint-cra-starter.jpeg" alt="deployment model">